 We provide a happy and supportive learning environment, in which your child will receive a balanced curriculum, with a wide range of opportunities that will help them to grow into independent responsible people.
 Pupils work towards national accreditation up to, and including where appropriate, GCSE.
-With a very favourable adult to pupil ration we aim to help your child learn and develop.
+With a favourable adult to pupil ratio we aim to help your child learn and develop.

 Our curriculum is designed to meet a wide variety of needs and incorporates the full range of National Curriculum subjects at appropriate stages.

 We believe that our aims can only be achieved by working together with parents and carers, therefore close co-operation between home and school is vital.
 There are a number of ways in which we can work together to help your child and we are always available at the end of a phone should you have any queries.

 We have regular parents’ evenings and support Parents and Friends Association.
 Everyone at St. Anthony’s is working towards making children’s development and time at school successful.